Financial Aid: Completing the FAFSA®

 - Online – with the proper identity verification, tax transcripts may be viewed and downloaded from the IRS Get Transcript Online resource;

-- By Phone – the taxpayer can call 1.800.908.9946, and a transcript will be delivered to the address of record within five to ten days.
+- By Phone – the taxpayer can call 1.800.908.9946, and a transcript will be delivered to the address of record within ten business days; and,

 If you are unable to complete the FAFSA online, but do have Internet access, you may download a PDF version of the FAFSA via the Filling Out the FAFSA Form page at Federal Student Aid's StudentAid.gov.
 You may complete the PDF version of the FAFSA on the computer (fillable form) or by hand, then mail it to the address provided on the document.
 You may also request a paper FAFSA by calling the Federal Student Aid Information Center (FSAIC) toll-free at 800.4FEDAID (800.433.3243).